SiloCityLabs/blog/content/post/2019/2019-05-30-cleaning-up-duplicates-on-nas.md

 ---

-Over the last year me and my wife have been using the network server more frequently from its initial install and setup [here][2].
+Over the last year me and my wife have been using the network server more frequently from its [initial install and setup][2].
 We share 3-4 computers across the house and constantly move files onto the NAS.
 I have installed Nextcloud which I will detail in another post in the future.
 We have come across an issue that I have noticed with the network share.
 We moved all of our images and files over and ended up with tons of duplicates and a giant mess.
 I will show you what I am doing to clean that up.
 Our Nas is running on a ubuntu server.
 The following commands should work on most linux NAS servers.

 <!--more-->